rklymentiev/py-for-neuro/slides/chapter2_02_functions.md

 ```out
 3.0
 ```
 Notes: You have seen the examples of several built-in functions like `len()`, `max()`, `sorted()`, etc. These functions allow you to perform some desired calculations.
 But what if you want to make a sophisticated calculations and there is no function for this?
 For example, you want to take an average value from the list.
-There is no built-in function for that, you can create it yourself, since average of a list of numbers is the sum of the list divided by its length.
+There is no built-in function for that, but you can create it yourself, since average value of a list of numbers is the sum of the list divided by its length.

 In a `mean()` function (again, name of the function is your choice, but try to keep it meaningful) we specified that there is going to be just one argument (`input_list`).
 That will hold the value of an object we pass to the function when we call it.

 In the function's body we create two new variables that hold the values of sum and length.
-And at the and we return the value of a division.
+And at the end we return the value of a division.
 The last step is very important since now `mean()` function returns an object, that could be passed to a variable and used later.
-Try creating a function without the `return` statement.
+Try creating a function without the `return` statement on your own and see what happens.

 ---